2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 #### Search for Recipe Content

 Use the `project_knowledge_search` tool to find the recipe:
-- Query with recipe name, page number, and key terms
+- Query with recipe name (Spanish and/or English), page number, and key terms
 - Read the returned images to extract all recipe details
-- Note ingredients, instructions, descriptions, and any variations
+- Note ingredients, instructions, descriptions, and any tips or variations

 #### Create HTML Using This EXACT Template